fiffeek/hyprdynamicmonitors/README.md

 - [nwg-displays](https://github.com/nwg-piotr/nwg-displays) - GUI-based display configuration tool for Sway/Hyprland
 - [hyprmon](https://github.com/erans/hyprmon) - TUI-based display configuration tool for Hyprland

-`hyprdynamicmonitors` can be used side-by-side with `nwg-displays` or `hyprmon`:
+`hyprdynamicmonitors` can be used side-by-side with `nwg-displays`:
-- Tweak the configuration in either tool
+- Tweak the configuration in `nwg-displays`
-- Let `hyprdynamicmonitors` automatically write/link it to your hyprland's configuration directory
+- Let `hyprdynamicmonitors` automatically write/link it to your Hyprland configuration directory